 Scoring high marks in Business A-level is a skill everyone can learn by using the correct technique and a bit of practice.
-There are five essential skills to successful essay writing in A-level Business.
+There are five essential skills to successful A level Business essays writing.
 The sooner you master your essay writing skills the sooner you will start achieving high results.

 How to write an A-level Business Essay - AS and A2 CAIE

 When we are making our plan we need to respond to the command words